Landlocked Countries

 • The internal transport system tends to be deficient with a high concentration level, mostly around the capital.

 A landlocked country can mitigate its lack of accessibility to global trade by developing transport corridors toward maritime gateways.
 While fluvial navigation is possible in specific cases, fluvial systems servicing landlocked countries are mostly present in Europe (e.g. Switzerland and Austria can be serviced by barges).
-It is through rail corridors that the most effective freight services are established.
+It is through road and rail corridors that the most effective freight services are established.
 There are no specific connectivity barriers for landlocked countries to access air transportation (e.g. Zurich is a major air transport hub in Europe).
 Still, landlocked countries tend to be less connected because of their lower levels of development.